MarkClinton/Schedulr/readme.md

 # Schedulr - Organizational application for personal use.

-## Working on deploying Schedulr to a production server for use
+## Currently working on deploying Schedulr to a production server.
+## See below for screenshots of the app on a local server

 ## About:
 •	Schedulr is an organizational web app where users can create tasks.
 Tasks are conveniently displayed on the user’s home screen alongside a calendar to show, at a glance, what needs to be done.